turuuschs/sojern-task/README.md

 In your python environment please install requirements as pip install -r requirements.txt Then you can simply run server as 'python3 manage.py runserver'

-Each server is post server and get json data like:
+Each server is post server and get JSON data like:
 `
     {
         "numbers": [1, 2, 3, -4],
         "percentile": 100
     }
 `

+## 3. For the favorite dogs task, I have to write the simplest pure Javascript code.
+So I wrote separate 2 index.html and favorites.html files.
+When you click any media on index.html, It will add the URL to local storage and you can find it at favorites.html.